svlad-90/livelooping/md/looper-mux/looper-mux.md

 ### Randomizing Turnado

-In order to randomize the Turnado use the **"double-click on the Hold button"** short-cut:
+In order to randomize the Turnado use the **" double-click on the Hold button"** short-cut:

 ![Randomizing turnado](./resources/randomizing-turnado.jpg)